Dating Made Simple

 It never ends.
 Does this sound familiar?
 You wake up and open the paper and see nothing but bad news.
 Explosions overseas, squabbles overhealth care, state budgets are shrinking.
 Your gas tank’s empty, but you know you’ve got enough to get to work, so you’ll run on empty for another morning.
 At work, your phone is ringing off the hook, you’ve got papers stacked waist-deep, and Outlook messages keep popping up on screen like a fireworks display.

 Meanwhile, you’re out of groceries, your dog is whining at the door, someone keeps calling to sell you mortgage insurance, and your college basketball team didn’t get so far in this year’s tournament.Taxes are due soon, and taxes are not sexy.
 Not sexy at all.
 Imagine, all this without a special someone in your life.
 At the end of these days, the dating game is probably the last thing on your mind.
-Are you really going to rediscover romance after you’ve tried to decipher your employer’s new prescription plan?
+Are you really going to rediscover romance after you’ve tried to decipher your employer’s new health plan?

 Meeting someone is tough, especially in today’s world